hshindo/Merlin.jl/docs/src/functors.md

 # Functors

 `Functor` is an abstract type of function object.
-Every `Functor` type implements forward and backward computation.
+Every `Functor` implements forward and backward computation.
 The following are concrete types of `Functor`s.

     {docs}